RedhawkSDR/framework-core/UBUNTU.md

 # REDHAWK Core Framework Ubuntu Instructions

-## Are you sure you want to build from source?
+## Installing REDHAWK

-If you just want to use REDHAWK, it is far easier to use the REDHAWK PPA.
+If you just want to use REDHAWK, it is far easier to use the REDHAWK PPA than to build from source.
+The PPA is located here: https://launchpad.net/~axios/+archive/redhawk

-https://launchpad.net/~axios/+archive/redhawk

 For Ubuntu 12.04 and 12.10 you can get started with the following steps: